Hi. I’m back.

 One thing that was bothering me are the five lights in the would-be New Studio space.
 Four are just light bulbs hanging from the ceiling.

 Now the ceiling is too low and the clearance of the garage door too close for most fixtures…and we looked and looked and debated and measured and looked some more.
+We had Queen city garage door repair charlotte nc come out to fix it for us and they did a great job.
 The sexy little ones cost so much money and the cheap ones are too long, too big, and too everything wrong.

 Then, at the quick Value Village hop, we found these rather lovely coloured glass covers at $4 each.
 Cheap!!!
 So I bought them.
 Might be a good solution for now and I love the quirky Bohemian feel.
 Only problem is there were only 3 and I need 4, but I’m sure one more will come my way and if not, they are for sale at Home Depot for about $20.

 Next step: paint for the raw wood shelves.
 I had a good convo with the paint people and chose a rather expensive paint with undercoat in it, and I painted those shelves…